Puppy Vaccine Schedule: A Complete Owner’s Guide

 Borrelia burgdorferi

-Borrelia burgdorferi is the bacteria that causes Lyme disease.
-As anyone who has been in the woods may know, this bacteria is transmitted through a tick’s bite, most commonly the deer tick.
+Borrelia burgdorferi is the bacterium that causes Lyme disease.
+This disease is transmitted through a tick’s bite, most commonly the deer tick.

 Lyme disease also poses a risk to humans, but it can be harder to detect in dogs.
 Symptoms in dogs typically include: